emipa606/QuestionableEthicsEnhanced/README.md

   * Organ Rejection hediff added when organs are implanted, if the RBSE ModSetting for this is enabled.

 **Fully Compatible**
+* Android Tiers - TX Series
 * Bioreactor
 * Combat Extended - no patch required
-* EPOE - Use the version of EPOE posted by Aurani, Victorique, and Tarojun for best compatibility
+* EPOE - Use the 'EPOE - Forked' version posted by Aurani, Victorique, and Tarojun, for best compatibility
 * Harvest Organs Post-Mortem (HOPM) - All natural organs from QEE have a chance to spawn after autopsy
 * Pawnmorpher
-* Races from Lord of the Rims by Jecrell
+* Races from Lord of the Rims by Jecrell (and the LOTR Continued mods by Mile)

 **Partially Compatible**
+* [Beta] METRO 2033 - Mutants - Custom AI code that will cause cloned animals to attack colonists or colony buildings
+* Harvest Everything - A lot of duplicate functionality
+* Hospitality - A Postfix from Hospitality can cause performance drain while organ and pawn vats are active/loading.
+The impact of this drain will be more noticeable with large modlists.
+To minimize the perf. drain, remove Bills from organ vats when done.
+The fix for this is non-trivial, but it's on the to-do list.
 * Multiplayer - The multiplayer mode of the game will not work properly, but single player should work fine.
+* Vanilla Factions Expanded - Insectoids - Technically cloneable, but has custom AI code that will cause cloned insectoids to always go Manhunter after cloning
 * Warforged - Warforged pawns can't be cloned (they are robots that have no meat).
 See the GitHub issue for more details.

 **Incompatible**
 * Questionable Ethics

-**Investigating...**
-* Harvest Everything (a lot of duplicate functionality)

 If you run into errors when adding this mod to your modlist, please let me know in the comments.
 This mod includes a Debug Mode toggle in the Mod Settings, which I would recommend setting to Enabled, if you have problems.
 [Post an issue on Github for maximum visibility](https://github.com/KongMD-Steam/QuestionableEthicsEnhanced/issues).
 The more information you include, the easier it will be for me to fix it.

 ## Harmony Patches
 * MedicalRecipesUtility.IsClean - Postfix
+* MedicalRecipesUtility.SpawnNaturalPartIfClean - Postfix
 * BillStack.AddBill() - Postfix
 * BillStack.Delete() - Postfix
 * BillUtility.GetWorkgiver() - Prefix